Hurt in an Accident in San Antonio?

 We handle all types of personal injury cases

 Our law firm has decades of experience handling all types of personal injury cases in San Antonio and throughout Texas.
 We stand up for people injured in premises liability claims caused by dangerous conditions.
 Property owners and managers have a legal responsibility to keep their premises safe, and when they don’t do so, we hold them accountable.

 We have extensive experience fighting for the rights of consumers injured by dangerous and defective products.
 Manufacturers have a legal responsibility to ensure their products are safe and to give consumers appropriate warning of any dangers.

-We represent victims of negligent medical providers in medical malpractice claims, including newborns and mothers who are harmed by preventable birth injuries.
-We also hold negligent institutions responsible for harming our elders in nursing home abuse and neglect cases.
+We hold negligent institutions responsible for harming our elders in nursing home abuse and neglect cases.